Everything you need to know

 1. Pilates (/pɪˈlɑːteɪz/;[1] German: [piˈlaːtəs]) is a physical fitness system developed in the early 20th century by Joseph Pilates, and popular in many countries, including Germany,[2] the United States and the United Kingdom.

 Pilates is a body conditioning routine that may help build muscle tone, balance musculature, support correct posture, and teach users to move with ease and grace.
-Pilates seeks to develop controlled movement from a strong core and does this using a range of apparatus to guide and train the body.
-Pilates principles are concentration, control, centering, flow or efficiency of movement, precision and breathing.
+Pilates seeks to develop controlled movement from a strong core using a range of apparatus to guide and train the body.
+Pilates principles are concentration, control, centering, flow, efficiency of movement, precision, and breathing.

-Yoga is used to prepare the body and mind for meditation.
-Pilates is a body conditioning routine.
+Yoga is used to prepare the body and mind for meditation, and Pilates is a body conditioning routine.
 In contrast, Stretch Zone is about creating and maintaining functional flexibility.

 What differentiates the Stretch Zone Method from other modalities?

-The Stretch Zone Method of practitioner-assisted stretching is not stretching as you know it.
+Different from massage, yoga, and other stretching modalities, the Stretch Zone Method does not seek to make muscles more flexible or elastic.
+Instead, Stretch Zone works to re-educate the nervous system to increase active range of motion efficiently and effortlessly.
 It is a complete proprietary system of practitioner-assisted stretching that yields real results.
-The Stretch Zone Method and equipment are copyrighted and patented because they are unique.
-Different from massage, yoga and other stretching modalities, the Stretch Zone Method does not seek to make muscles more flexible or elastic.
-Instead, Stretch Zone works to re-educate the nervous system to increase active range of motion efficiently and effortlessly.
+From the proprietary table to the patented strapping and stabilization system, the experience at Stretch Zone is unlike any other.

 I have a hip replacement, can I get stretched?